 Once the potential client has reviewed the audit and you’ve got them on the hook, then set up a meeting.
 Use this meeting for the client to get to know who you are and what you do, and most importantly, how you can help them!

 In every interaction you have with a prospective client, be careful that you don’t come across as too sales-y.
 Don’t SELL; instead, provide value.
 Focus on the solution you can provide for the client, and not the product or service.

 When it comes to landing the client, think about what the customer wants to hear.
 You also need to walk the customer through the process so they know exactly what to expect.
 While speaking to clients, there are two approaches you can take:

 Emotional – use emotions to sell products or services.

 Logical – focus on a logical approach to solving the client’s problem.

-Once you get clients paying at least $3000 per month, you must build a team to help you manage your business and your time.
+Once you get clients and are generating at least $3000 per month in revenue, you must build a team to help you manage your business and your time.

 Find people to create content, edit your video content, copywriters, graphic designers, and any other task you might not be good at or have no experience doing.
 This allows you to focus your time going out and finding new clients!
 The more time you spend on finding new clients, the more your business will grow.

 Unless you build a team, you will never be able to scale your agency, and you will never be able to grow your business and see the success you have been working so hard towards